sumnerevans/acm-git-good/README.md

-# lug-git-talk
+# ACM Git Good

-A presentation covering a bunch of Git.
-Hosted on GitLab.
-For the Mines Linux Users Group (LUG).
+A presentation about how to understand and use Git.

 ## Topics

 - What is Git and why you should use it
 - How to install Git and use it locally
 - Merging